How JMT protects a transaction

 Seller verification

 Every seller publishing on JMT is verified before any listing is approved.
-JMT reviews company registration, kobutsusho (古物商) license, and yard documents for Japan-domiciled dealers, plus the trading-name your buyers actually see.
+For Japan-domiciled dealers, JMT reviews company registration, Secondhand Goods Dealer License, yard documents, and the trading name buyers actually see.

-Verification has lifecycle stages: pending verification, verified, premium verified, and suspended.
-The verified badge on a listing reflects the seller's current status; suspended sellers cannot publish new listings or open new transactions.
+Verification has clear stages: pending verification, verified, premium verified, and suspended.
+The badge shown on a listing reflects the seller's current status; a suspended seller cannot publish new listings or open new transactions.

 Verification documents are stored privately and never shown to buyers.
-Only the seller's organization name, country, and verification status appear on public surfaces.
+Only the seller's organization name, country, and verification status appear on public pages.

 What JMT does